 - Sit in a hammock

-- Create your own lemonade stand (guests will love this strawberry lemonade)
+- Create your own lemonade stand (people love this strawberry lemonade).

 - Get a temporary tattoo